knative-extensions/eventing-kafka/README.md

 ...and the controller can be deployed via the Helm Chart found in the resources/ directory...

-- [resources](./resources/README.md) - Knative-Kafka Helm Chart used to install
+- [resources](./resources/README.md) - Eventing-kafka Helm Chart used to install
 the `KafkaChannel` CRD and controller.
 The use of **ko** has been explored but is currently not feasible due to limitations with its ability to handle our build / packaging of the external librdkafka C library.